Optimism, Procrastination and Innovation: My Work Experience at FM Lab

 June came and went in a flourish of binged Netflix, and came with the realisation that I needed a placement and acceptance soon, for both my school and my own pride.
 Slowly my bright approach to work experience withered away, becoming more and more ragged and rushed as I send email after email to various companies, and got no response.
 Finally, after two weeks, I discovered a hopeful light in the dark drudgery of sending messages crafted to absolute perfection.
 It was reminiscent of Plato’s prisoner in the cave being led up into glorious light and freedom.

-I experienced a myriad of opportunities that would have remained unknown to me if not for SIL.
+I experienced a myriad of opportunities that would have remained unknown to me if not for FM Lab.
 My first university talks were from Branka Spehar and Lenny Vartanian, whose presentations on the arcs of their careers before they became inaugural professors, were astounding in their perceptions of education and descriptions of their childhoods.
 Later, a talk from Richard Bagozzi, one of the most cited scholars in Marketing and neuroscience would open my eyes to the links between machiavellianism and the occupation of sale managers.
 A visit to the UNSW Museum of Human Disease was intriguing in its display of preserved human organs and allowed me to marvel at the advances of medicine over time, as well as the morbidity of human decay.

 The skills I accumulated whilst at the lab are some I will strive to apply in my daily life.